sireton/sireton.github.io/_posts/2025-08-23-Exchange-Direct-Send-Abuse.md

 The practical takeaway for defenders and purple teamers is narrower than most writeups in this space suggest: the control that closes this specific vector is one setting in Exchange Admin Center: `Set-OrganizationConfig -RejectDirectSend $true`.
 Run the connector audit first, scope your legitimate relay dependencies to static IPs, then enable it.
 The KQL queries above give you the hunting baseline before and after.
 Run the PoC against your own tenant.
 If the email delivers, you have your answer.
 If it gets a 550, you have your proof of remediation.

 *Source: [Microsoft Exchange Team -- Introducing More Control Over Direct Send in Exchange Online](https://techcommunity.microsoft.com/blog/exchange/introducing-more-control-over-direct-send-in-exchange-online/4408790)*

-Everything else in this post, the transport rules, the DKIM hygiene, the TLS enforcement on connectors, is hardening that was overdue regardless of this campaign.
-Direct Send abuse just makes the conversation easier to have.

 ---